How To Counter-Condition A Dog (5 Easy Steps)

 How to easily desensitize and countercondition a dog to sounds.

-In order to successfully countercondition or desensitize a dog or animal to a stimulus that stimulus must be on stimulus control.
+In order to successfully countercondition or desensitize a dog or animal to a stimulus that stimulus must be under stimulus control.

 To put any audible sound on stimulus control we must be able to control the volume and amplitude of the noise.